 Wilson’s projects have generated universal critical acclaim.
 Wilson’s seminal installation 20:50, a sea of reflective sump oil, which is permanently installed in the Saatchi Collection, was described as ‘one of the masterpieces of the modern age’ by the art critic Andrew Graham Dixon in the BBC television series The History of British Art.

-Wilson was in 2004 appointed Visiting Research Professor at the University of East London and Tate Publishing as part of their Tate Modern Artists Book Series, launched in October 2005, Richard Wilson by Simon Morrissey.
+Wilson was in 2004 appointed Visiting Research Professor at the University of East London; and at Tate Publishing as part of their British Artist Series books, launched in October 2005, Richard Wilson by Simon Morrissey.
 In 2006 he was elected as a member of the Royal Academy and in 2008 was awarded an Honorary Doctorate at the University of Middlesex.

 Wilson's commissioned contribution to Liverpool’s European Capital of Culture, 2008, entitled Turning the Place Over, comprised a vast ovoid section of a façade that rotated three dimensionally on a spindle.
 His regional cultural Olympic exhibition, Hang on a Minute Lads...I've got a Great Idea, at the De La Warr Pavilion, Bexhill 2012 had a hydraulically teetering replica coach (The Italian Job) positioned at the edge of the buildings roof.
 He opened Slipstream, a major commission for Heathrow's Terminal 2 in April 2014, and in 2017 a major solo show at Annely Juda Gallery in London, entitled Stealing Space.

 Attends the London College of Printing (Foundation).